 Tip #9: When should you visit?

-Spring and Autumn are the most ideal times of the year to visit the Hudson Valley, weather-wise.
-Summer is often hot and humid while the Winter months are often frigid and can be snowy.
+Spring and Autumn are the most popular times of the year to visit the Hudson Valley, weather-wise.
+Summer is often hot and humid while the Winter months are often frigid and can be very snowy.

 While a visit to the Hudson Valley is enjoyable any time of the year, Autumn-time is magical.
 The trees are dressed up in vibrant colors and the crisp air warrants a walk, run, hike or bike ride.
 The Fall Festivals are also abundant and occur most weekends.